yassersouri/thomas-calibration/README.md

 A variant of Hough transform is used that maintains some of the spatial information.
 Because the peak in the Hough transform from a short line segment (or a curve line segment) may be no higher than a peak caused by samples from several other line segments and from the limbs of a player, that coincidentally happen to be co-linear.
 Thus short line segments may be incorrectly inferred.
 The catch is that information that caused the genuine peak came from samples in a specific localized area, whilst the other came from a spatially diverse area.

 **How to retain spatial information in Hough transform?** Simply divide the image into S 1D segments.
-This maintains a common set of bins for the whole image, with each bin being sub-divided into S sections (?).
+This maintains a common set of bins for the whole image, with each bin being sub-divided into S sections.
 For simplicity we divide the line by reference to either the horizontal portion of the image in which it lies (for lines that are closer to horizontal than vertical (?)), or the vertical portion (for lines that are closer to vertical).

-Thus to determine the sub-bin that a given pixel contributes to, it is only necessary to check its _x_ or _y_ coordinate, depending on the angle that the bin in the transform corresponds to.
+Thus to determine the sub-bin that a given pixel contributes to, it is only necessary to check its *x* or *y* coordinate, depending on the angle that the bin in the transform corresponds to.

-The resulting Hough space has 3 dimensions: distance and angle (as in a conventional Hough transform) and _distance from picture edge_, measured from either bottom or left edge of the picture frame depending on the slope of the line.
+The resulting Hough space has 3 dimensions: distance and angle (as in a conventional Hough transform) and *distance from picture edge*, measured from either bottom or left edge of the picture frame depending on the slope of the line.
 This third axis (distance from picture edge) has length S.

-The catch is that both vertical and horizontal are divided into S sub-regions, so upper and left sections have a _common_ sub-Hough.
+The catch is that both vertical and horizontal are divided into S sub-regions, so upper and left sections have a *common* sub-Hough.
 Also not all lines use all sub-Houghs.
 But since memory is not an issue for now, and this method is really quick and simple, we will stick with this.
 If we add together all the sub-Houghs we get a conventional Hough transform.

-**How to use the line detection filter?** The line detection filter assumes that we know the _orientation_ and _width_ of the lines, which we do not!
+**How to use the line detection filter?** The line detection filter assumes that we know the *orientation* and *width* of the lines, which we do not!
 With a range of assumed line widths, and using both the vertical and horizontal direction, we apply the filter to the image several times.
 We add the outputs together, then for each pixel which is more than a **threshold**, we add a value to the appropriate sub-bins **proportional** to the summed output of the line detection filter.

 Implementation
 --------------